 Maryland Carey Law requires all students to possess a laptop which meets the following minimum requirements

-Note: Updated for the Fall 2020 Semester.
-Please note the requirement of Windows 10 and Mac OS 10.14 (Mojave) for our Exam software
+Note: Updated for the Fall 2021 Semester.
+Please note the requirement of Windows 10 and Mac OS 10.14 or higher (Mojave) for our Exam software

 |Memory||4GB||8GB or higher|